 SCSA assembled 200 plus volunteers over a week and a half to do the job.
 They hauled off a little more than 28 tons of garbage as well as two cars and a truck.
 They trimmed trees and shrubs, installed a new water heater, built a new front porch, had a gas meter installed, laid a gravel driveway to replace old carpet scraps laid down around the house, repaired the leak in the roof, fixed several leaky faucets, and painted the house white with green trim.
 When the project was complete, the team prayed with the code compliance officers, the home owners, and the H.O.A. president of the subdivision.
 All were in tears, and said they had never experienced anything like this in their lives.

 As each home has been restored, hope has also been restored.
 Chuck is grateful God continues “allowing us to be at the right place at the right time for His purpose.”
 In each situation, God has been glorified by the tangible expressions of His love to the hurting through this faithful Somebody Cares Chapter.

-There are many elderly, disabled and hurting families around the country who need to know Somebody Cares.
+There are many elderly, disabled and hurting families around the country who need hope and to know Somebody Cares.
 And Somebody Cares Chapters and Centers are reaching out with God’s love.
 Faithful partners like you make it possible.
-Will you reach others with God’s love in their time of need by giving today?
+Will you reach others with God’s love and hope in their time of need by giving today?

 Please Donate Now